kok-tech-web/formmate-ai/README.md

 # formmate-ai
-It helps people fill any type of forms mostly scholarship and visa.
+It helps peopleor make it easier fill any type of forms; mostly scholarship and visa forms.